Partially Retargeted Balancing Weights for Causal Effect Estimation Under Positivity Violations: A partially retargeted balancing approach

 \subsection{Interpretation of the proposed estimator}

 While Problem \eqref{eq:our_db} yields a solution when there is a lack of overlap, in doing so the population of $g(\bm{x})$ is modified away from the ATE target population, potentially resulting in estimator bias with respect to the ATE (termed bias due to estimand mismatch in \cite{barnard_unified_2025}).
-In the following sections, we provide model- and design- based perspectives on the conditions under which our proposed estimator has minimal error with respect to the ATE.
-In addition, we provide a characterization of the modified population and estimand that $\tau_{w^*}$ targets when $\tau_{w^*}$ does not have minimal error with respect to the ATE.
-To discuss when our proposed estimator has minimal error with respect to the ATE, we first explore the following error decomposition for a normalized weighted estimator for the ATE,
+Thus, we provide model- and design- based perspectives on the conditions under which our proposed estimator has minimal error with respect to the ATE.
+In addition, we provide a characterization of the modified population and estimand that $\hat{\tau}_{w^*}$ targets when $\hat{\tau}_{w^*}$ does not have minimal error with respect to the ATE.
+We first note that for any weighted estimator for the ATE,

 where $\epsilon_i = Y_i(Z_i) - \mu_{Z_i}(\bm{X}_i)$ and $F_n(\bm{x}) = \sum_{i=1}^n I(\bm{X}_i \leq \bm{x})/n$ is the empirical CDF.
 In this expression, term \eqref{eq:zero_bias1} goes to zero for a representative sample of the population and term \eqref{eq:zero_bias2} has expectation zero.
 Thus, term \eqref{eq:bias_term} is the primary contributor to estimator error; we focus on this term for the remainder of this section.